Chow–Rashevsky theorem

-In sub-Riemannian geometry, the Chow–Rashevskii theorem (also known as Chow's theorem) asserts that any two points of a connected sub-Riemannian manifold, endowed with a bracket generating distribution, are connected by a horizontal path in the manifold.
-It is named after Wei-Liang Chow who proved it in 1939, and Petr Konstanovich Rashevskii, who proved it independently in 1938.
+In sub-Riemannian geometry, the Chow–Rashevsky theorem (also known as Chow's theorem) asserts that any two points of a connected sub-Riemannian manifold, endowed with a bracket generating distribution, are connected by a horizontal path in the manifold.
+It is named after Wei-Liang Chow who proved it in 1939, and Pyotr Rashevsky, who proved it independently in 1938.

 The theorem has a number of equivalent statements, one of which is that the topology induced by the Carnot–Carathéodory metric is equivalent to the intrinsic (locally Euclidean) topology of the manifold.
 A stronger statement that implies the theorem is the ball-box theorem.
 See, for instance, Montgomery (2006) and Gromov (1996).